TheRealKrishna/Practice-Summary-Dashboard/README.md

 - **Reusability:** In a larger dashboard, the card can accept real API data instead of mock data.
 - **Design System:** Common colors, spacing, and typography can be extracted into theme tokens for alignment with a shared design system.
 - **Potential Improvements (with more time):**
-  - Add unit tests for the card component
+  - Improve the overall UI design and visual polish
-  - Implement light animations for hover and state changes
+  - Add simple animations, especially on first render and hover interactions
-  - Support theming and localization
+  - Implement light and dark theme with a toggle button

 ## 3. Time Management